ArjixWasTaken/Repak-X/README.md

 2. Extract it to any writable folder (avoid `Program Files` to keep permissions simple).
 3. Run `repak-gui.exe`.

-Optional (textures): place `uassetbridge/UAssetBridge.exe` next to `repak-gui.exe` to enable the texture processing pipeline.
-Without it, textures are handled in a simpler, safe way (you may see non-fatal warnings).

 ## Basic Usage

 1. Drag a `.pak` mod into the GUI.